Too many kids and parents are consumed by food allergy anxiety. At last, mental health experts are finding answers to make allergies a

 She first tells young patients to pat themselves on the back for taking precautions that keep them safe, but then they get to work on “the extra worry” that gets in the way of life.
 She says it’s important “to move away from worst-case thoughts to more realistic thoughts, that still employ caution.”
 Review of allergy facts, preparation for actions to take, and gradual but safe exposure to feared situations all help.

 Dr. Ruchi Gupta can relate both to the anxiety of families, and the need to normalize.
-She is the mother of a 9-year-old with multiple allergies, as well as the author of several food allergy-related demographic studies, and sometimes sees herself reflected in her own “quality of life” research.
+She is the mother of a daughter with multiple allergies, as well as the author of several food allergy-related demographic studies.
+Sometimes sees herself reflected in her own “quality of life” research.
 One of her studies found that mothers of kids with food allergies felt the need to be continuously available to their child in case of an allergy emergency.
 Just like Anita Law in Ottawa, many of the mothers either changed jobs or stopped working.

 Gupta, an associate professor of pediatrics at Northwestern University and Lurie Children’s Hospital in Chicago, admits her phone is always on.
 “It’s always by my side.
 You have this fear, this anxiety all the time your child is away.”
 She had noticed how nervous her daughter was becoming about her allergies and began working on empowering both of them.